NKID00/NKID00/README.md

   </tr>
 </table>

-**Issues, PRs, etc. will be reviewed on weekends since I have to focus on the Chinese-style high school courses on workdays.**
+**Issues, PRs, etc. will be reviewed on weekends since I have to focus on preparing for the Gaokao on workdays.**

 P.S.
 The pronunciation of `NKID00` is always free/libre.